- Pubs & Hotels

 - Tours & Functions

 This 4.2% Kentish ale was first brewed in 1990 to celebrate the Battle of Britain which was fought in the skies above Kent 50 years earlier.
-The beer is names after the legendary Spitfire aeroplane designed by RJ Mitchell.
+The beer is named after the legendary Spitfire aeroplane designed by RJ Mitchell.
 The versatility of the aircraft and the courage of its pilots were essential to victory and were a key symbol of the spirit of that time.

 An infusion of three Kentish hops adorns this beautifully balanced, blood-orange tinted British bitter with an acutely aromatic allure.

 Hints of marmalade, red grapes and pepper are thrust from a springboard of warm, mellow malts.

 The floating fruity finish signs off with a smidgen of spice and raspberry.